Is this a free school? Yes. Free schools are independent, state-funded schools. They have the same legal status as academies.

 Will Derby Cathedral School be inspected by Ofsted?
 Yes.
 The school will be subject to inspection in the same way as other maintained schools and academies.
 All new schools are inspected by Ofsted before they open.
 The school will also be subject to a SIAMS (Statutory Inspection of Anglican and Methodist Schools) inspection.

 Have you chosen a Headteacher for Derby Cathedral School?
 Yes.
-Gordon Inglis will be joining Derby Cathedral School as Headteacher Designate in December 2017.
+Gordon Inglis joined Derby Cathedral School as Headteacher Designate in December 2017.

 How will the school be accountable?
 The school will be run by a local board of governors who will be accountable to Derby Diocesan Academy Trust, who oversee it.
 In addition, the school will be accountable to the Department for Education through the terms of its Funding Agreement.